Counselling’s Million Dollar Question

 - Your commitment to and ability to follow through on therapy homework can have a dramatic effect on shortening the length of your therapy; people often get more out of therapy, the more they put in.

-- If you are seeking more intensive, or longer-term therapy, let the counsellor know that at the outset so that she or he can let you know whether there is space in his or her schedule to accommodate this.
+- If you are seeking more intensive, or longer-term therapy, let the counsellor know that at the outset so that they can let you know whether there is space in their schedule to accommodate this.

 - Remember that you can decide when therapy ends, for any reason.
 Of course, it’s always best when you let your therapist know so that they can assist you in concluding this process in a meaningful way.